 Bachelor of Health Sciences

-The mission of the Allen College Bachelor of Health Sciences (BHS) program is based on the mission of Allen College.
-To fulfill our mission, we will provide a quality baccalaureate program that prepares individuals from culturally and ethnically diverse communities for careers in medical laboratory science, nuclear medicine technology, diagnostic medical sonography, dental hygiene and public health.
+The mission of the Bachelor of Health Sciences (BHS) program is based on the mission of Allen College.
+Fulfilling the program mission, a quality baccalaureate program preparing individuals from culturally and ethnically diverse communities for careers in medical laboratory science, diagnostic medical sonography, medical imaging, and public health is offered.

 Applicants and current students must be aware select states require approval prior to Allen College offering online courses and clinical study in those states.
 Additionally, a state certification or governing licensing board may also require prior approval for an Allen College student to engage in clinical study within the state.
 Therefore, Allen College cannot guarantee out-of- state clinical or practicum placement.
 Allen College also cannot guarantee students maintaining residency in a state other than Iowa will be allowed to enroll in online courses.

 Applicants planning to maintain residency in any state other than Iowa, and planning to enroll in an online course or engage in clinical study in any state other than Iowa, should consult an admission counselor prior to applying to Allen College.